-The Operation Plan covers the day-to-day operation of your center.
-The following items and documents must be included in the Operation Plan.
+Your Operation Plan covers the day-to-day operation of your center.
+The Operation Plan Checklist has been created from the rules and regulations for your use as a guide in the development of the operation plan for your facility.
+Sample forms have also been created for your use based on the rules and regulations and are included in the Resource Section of this Applicant's Guide.

-Personnel Policies/Handbook: This is the handbook given to your staff and should cover all information in your policies and procedures as well as all requirements for your staff.

-Policies and Procedures/Parent Handbook: This covers all information that your parents need to know about the day-to-day operation of the center and should be organized in an easily readable format that parents can turn to for answers about the type of services you will provide.

-Schedules: Each classroom is required to have posted a daily schedule of age-appropriate activities that children are involved in at the center.

-Menus: Menus are a required posted item and a sample menu for your center must be submitted.

-Emergency Plans: Your parental policies and procedures may state that emergency plans have been developed and are posted for parent viewing.
-You must submit for review your step-by-step plans for each of the emergency situations listed on the operation plan checklist.

-Transportation Plan: Written plan required for routine transportation or field trips.

-Operation Plan Checklist: Please include your checklist in its entirety when submitting your operation plan materials for review.

-Forms: Sample forms have been provided for many of the items required.
-Any forms that you will be using other than the sample forms provided by DECAL must be submitted for review.
+- Personnel Policies/Handbook: This is the handbook given to your staff and should cover all information in your policies and procedures as well as all requirements for your staff. - Policies and Procedures/Parent Handbook: This covers all information that your parents need to know about the day-to-day operation of the center and should be organized in an easily readable format that parents can turn to for answers about the type of services you will provide. - Schedules: Each classroom is required to have posted a daily schedule of ageappropriate activities that children are involved in at the center. - Menus: Menus are a required posted item and a sample menu for your center must be submitted. - Emergency Plans: Your policies and procedures may state that emergency plans have been developed and are posted for parent viewing.
+Plans that must be submitted are your step-by-step plans for each of the emergency situations listed in your operation plan checklist. - Transportation Plan: Written plan required for routine transportation or field trips. - Operation Plan Checklist: Please include your checklist in its entirety when submitting your operation plan. - Forms: Sample forms have been provided for many of the items required.
+Any forms that you will be using other than sample forms provided by DECAL must be submitted for review.

-Guidelines for Creating Policies & Procedures
+Guidelines for Creating Policies and Procedures